Here, I present two multi-agent coordination algorithms that let decentralized robots learn

 Figure 1: MAGIC in Google Research Football

-With our framework, we set a new state-of-the-art in communication-based
+We set a new state-of-the-art in communication-based

 MARL by modeling the topology of